Luzon: Spanish Colonial Era

 In 1569, a Spanish expedition dispatched by Miguel Lopez de Legazpi led by Luis Enriquez de Guzman and Augustinian friar Alonso Jimenez first set foot in Albay.
 They arrived on the coastal settlement called Ibalon in present-day Magallanes, Sorsogon after exploring the islands of Masbate, Ticao and Burias and proceeded inland as far as present-day Camalig, Albay.
 The Spanish arrival in the 16th century saw the incorporation of the Luções people and the breaking up of their kingdoms and the establishment of the Las Islas Filipinas with its capital Cebu, which was moved to Manila following the defeat of the local Rajah Sulayman in 1570.
 Martín de Goiti, having been dispatched by Legazpi to Luzon, conquered Maynila.
 Legazpi followed with a larger fleet comprising both Spanish and a majority Visayan force, taking a month to bring these forces to bear due to slow speed of local ships.
 This large force caused the surrender of neighboring Tondo.
 An attempt by some local leaders, known as the Tondo Conspiracy, to defeat the Spanish was repelled.
+Soon, the Spanish and Mexican conquistadors from Mexico were given encomiendas over several parts of Luzon.
+They are the following: Antonio de Carvajal, held an encomienda in early Luzon settlements; no exact figures preserved.
+Juan de Morón, early encomendero; tributary numbers not specified.
+Francisco de Herrera, received an encomienda in Luzon; details incomplete. and Pedro de Chaves, Luzon Encomienda holder; tribute count unknown.

 Depiction of the Luzon people in 1700s from the Chinese book Huang Qing Zhigong Tu.
 The Chinese called them Lu Song whom they recognized as a prosperous and powerful "kingdom" under the Spanish Empire.

 Legazpi renamed Maynila Nueva Castilla, and declared it the capital of the Philippines, and thus of the rest of the Spanish East Indies, which also encompassed Spanish territories in Asia and the Pacific.
 Legazpi became the country's first governor-general.
 Under Spain, Luzon also came to be known as the Nueva Castilla or the New Castile.
 The population of Luzon at the time of the first Spanish missions is estimated as between 1 and 1.5 million, overall density being low.
 Moros from western Mindanao and the Sulu Archipelago also raided the coastal Christian areas of Luzon and the Visayas.
 Settlers had to fight off the Chinese pirates (who lay siege to Manila, the most famous of which was Limahong in 1573).